-The amount you pay depends on which formulary tier your drug falls under and weather you fill your prescription at a network pharmacy or an out-of-network pharmacy.
-It also depends on if you get Extra Help from Medicare to pay for your prescription drugs.
+The amount you pay depends on which formulary tier your drug falls under and whether you fill your prescription at a network pharmacy or an out-of-network pharmacy.
+It also depends on what level of Extra Help you get from Medicare to pay for your prescription drugs.
 Search our formulary to find out what you pay based on the plan you are enrolled in.

-Benefits, formulary, pharmacy network, provider network, premium and/or copayments/coinsurance may change on January 1 of each year.
+Benefits, formulary, pharmacy network, provider network, premium and copayments or coinsurance may change on January 1 each year.